-98.093 Duty of officials to furnish information relating to deceased persons, persons adjudicated mentally incapacitated, persons convicted of a felony, and persons who are not United States citizens.-

-(1) DUTIES.-In order to identify ineligible registered voters and maintain accurate and current voter registration records in the statewide voter registration system pursuant to procedures in s.
+- 98.093 Duty of officials to furnish information relating to deceased persons, persons adjudicated mentally incapacitated, persons convicted of a felony, and persons who are not United States citizens.- - (1) DUTIES.-In order to identify ineligible registered voters and maintain accurate and current voter registration records in the statewide voter registration system pursuant to procedures in s.
 98.065 or s.
-98.075, it is necessary for the department and supervisors of elections to receive or access certain information from state and federal officials and entities in the format prescribed.
+98.075, it is necessary for the department and supervisors of elections to receive or access certain information from state and federal officials and entities in the format prescribed. - (2) To the maximum extent feasible, state and local government agencies shall facilitate provision of information and access to data to the department, including, but not limited to, databases that contain reliable criminal records and records of deceased persons.
+State and local government agencies that provide such data must shall do so without charge if the direct cost incurred by those agencies is not significant.

-- (2) To the maximum extent feasible, state and local government agencies shall facilitate provision of information and access to data to the department, including, but not limited to, databases that contain reliable criminal records and records of deceased persons.
-State and local government agencies that provide such data must shall do so without charge if the direct cost incurred by those agencies is not significant. - (2) (a) DEPARTMENT OF HEALTH.-The Department of Health shall furnish weekly monthly to the department a list containing the name, address, date of birth, date of death, social security number, race, and sex of each deceased person 17 years of age or older whose death was reported during the preceding week. - (3) (b) CLERK OF THE CIRCUIT COURT.-Each clerk of the circuit court shall furnish on a weekly basis to the supervisors in their respective jurisdiction the following information monthly to the department: - (a) 1.
+- (2) (a) DEPARTMENT OF HEALTH.-The Department of Health shall furnish weekly monthly to the department a list containing the name, address, date of birth, date of death, social security number, race, and sex of each deceased person 17 years of age or older whose death was reported during the preceding week. - (3) (b) CLERK OF THE CIRCUIT COURT.-Each clerk of the circuit court shall furnish weekly to the department and to the supervisors in their respective jurisdictions the following information monthly to the department: - (a) 1.
 Information identifying A list of those persons who have been adjudicated mentally incapacitated with respect to voting during the preceding week and calendar month, a list of those persons whose mental capacity with respect to voting has been restored during the preceding week.
-The information must include each person's name; address; date of birth; race; sex;

-and, if available, his or her Florida driver license number or Florida identification card number or the last four digits of his or her social security number.
+The information must include each person's name; address; date of birth; race; sex; and, if available, his or her Florida driver license number or Florida identification card number or the last four digits of his or her social security number.
 The clerk shall provide the information to the department to assist a supervisor in identifying registered voters in his or her county who are adjudicated mentally incapacitated outside of his or her county pursuant to s.
-98.075(4).
+98.075(4). - (b) Information identifying calendar month, and a list of those persons who have responded to returned signed jury notices during the preceding week from months to the clerk of the circuit court and whose response indicated indicating a change of address.
+The information must Each list shall include each person's the name; address; date of birth; race; race; rand, if whichever is available, the Florida driver license number or race.